 We are dedicated to helping You navigate

-the door to recovery of Your choosing.
+the recovery of Your choosing.

-XRCC Director - CPRS
+Executive Director - CPRS

 Kelli is AED-CPR trained.
 She is also a member of the Ocean County Community CERT.
 Kelli is a great listener, a great resource person and has a heart for people wrestling with addiction.
 As a volunteer Addiction Recovery Advocate and Certified Recovery Coach, Kelli has walked with (and driven) many to rehabs and is here to help you!

-Assistant Director - CPRS
+Director - CPRS

 Dorothie is a Peer Recovery Specialist and a person in long-term recovery.
 She received her Peer Recovery Specialist schooling from CARES in Morris County and has worked with the Blue Hart program since it’s induction and also with the Next Steps program out of the Monmouth County Correctional Institution.
 She currently works for New Hope Foundation in Marlboro, NJ and volunteers with Hope Sheds Light in Toms River, NJ and Young People in Recovery of Ocean County.
 She’s a married mom of 4 children, residing in Lacey Township